learning-zone/docker-and-kubernetes-basics/README.md

 ## Q. ***What is Docker?***

 Docker is a containerization platform which packages your application and all its dependencies together in the form of containers so as to ensure that your application works seamlessly in any environment, be it development, test or production.
-Docker containers, wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries, etc.
-It wraps basically anything that can be installed on a server.
-This guarantees that the software will always run the same, regardless of its environment.

 <p align="center">
   <img src="assets/docker-architecture.png" alt="Docker Architecture" width="600px" />